dsccommunity/DscWorkshop/Exercises/Task1/Exercise2.md

 You are tasked with on-boarding a new node (DSCFile04) to your environment.
 The node should be a file server (Role) in your branch office in Singapore (Location).
 You also know that it should be part of the Pilot servers or canaries that receive new DSC configurations before other production servers.

-1. Make a copy of DSCFile02.yml (use as a template) to the folder DscConfigData\AllNodes\Pilot and call it DSCFile04.yml.
+1. Make a copy of DSCFile02.yml (use as a template) inside the folder 'DSC\DscConfigData\AllNodes\Pilot' and call it 'DSCFile04.yml'.
 This new yml will represent your new node.
+You can do this in the VSCode (mark the file and press CTRL+C and then CTRL+V. Rename the new file) or you can use this PowerShell command.

     ```powershell
     Copy-Item -Path .\DscConfigData\AllNodes\Pilot\DSCFile02.yml -Destination .\DscConfigData\AllNodes\Pilot\DscFile04.yml